B2B Contact Data

 A B2B database will help you segment your audience, which goes a huge way in securing leads.
 Segmentation allows you to create personalized lists that will cater to the needs of your target contacts so you know you’re marketing a product or service which is useful to them.

-According to a survey, people are 14% more likely to click on your email if it is a part of a segmented email campaign, as compared to emails from the traditional email marketing campaigns.
+Studies suggest that people are 14% more likely to click on your email if it is a part of a segmented email campaign, as compared to emails from the traditional email marketing campaigns.

 Yes, B2B contact data is important in giving the right content to the leads, but its usefulness begins way before that: you can also use it to qualify the important leads.
 With knowledge about decision makers, you can for example, weed out the leads with no authority in the organization.
 After all, the right content is not much use if you are not targeting it towards the right people.